danevandyck/danevandyck/resume.md

 _leadership_

-As the team lead of Fusion, I provided technical guidance to a distributed team of seven engineers, and maintained architectural and operational oversight of the public cloud platform for Axcient's DRaaS offering.
+As a team lead, I provided technical guidance to a distributed team of seven engineers, and maintained architectural and operational oversight of the public cloud platform for Axcient's DRaaS offering.